pklinh29/Risk_Management_of_Hataphar_Project/README.md

 In the highly regulated and volatile pharmaceutical manufacturing industry, enterprises face a barrage of risks from multiple fronts.
 Externally, macro-economic shocks, strict regulatory updates (e.g., EU-GMP compliance), and supply chain disruptions constantly threaten stability.
 Internally, aging infrastructure and human skill gaps create operational bottlenecks.
 Left unchecked, these risks compound, leading to severe SLA penalties, loss of market share, and critical reputational damage.

-The **Chief Risk Officer (CRO) / Plant Manager** requires a holistic, bird's-eye view of the *entire* corporate risk landscape to effectively allocate the annual mitigation budget.
-While the company's risk portfolio contains various qualitative risks (e.g., Tender Failures, Regulatory Inspections), the core operational risk—**OP1: Production Delay**—is highly dynamic, measurable, and directly controllable.
+The Chief Risk Officer (CRO) requires a holistic, bird's-eye view of the entire corporate risk landscape to effectively allocate the annual mitigation budget and prioritize interventions.

-I initiated this project to provide executive management with a comprehensive **Corporate Risk Heatmap** that captures all identified risks, while applying advanced, data-driven quantitative simulation exclusively to the operational bottleneck (OP1) that we have the power to change.
+This project was initiated with a broad exploratory objective: to systematically map out Hataphar's entire risk portfolio using strategic business frameworks (PESTLE, 5 Forces, Value Chain).
+However, the ultimate goal was not just to list risks qualitatively, but to identify the most critical operational bottleneck that could be optimized using data-driven, quantitative simulation.

 ---